-Use a multimeter to make the measurements then answer the questions by inserting the question then adding the answer below the question:
+Use a multimeter to make the measurements then answer the questions by inserting the question then adding the answer below the by inserting the question then adding the answer below the question:

 - 1. Turn the transistor ON using the switch wires, set your multimeter to measure Voltage (DC -) - 2.
-Turn the transistor OFF by disconnecting the switch wires - Measure the voltage between the BASE and EMITTER legs Voltage = - 4.
-Turn the transistor ON by connecting the switch wires Q/ What is the level of voltage needed to turn the transistor on?
+Measure the voltage between the BASE and EMITTER legs Voltage = Q/ What is the level of voltage needed to turn the transistor on?
+Voltage = Q/ Why is a 1k resistor placed inline with the base leg of the transistor?

-Voltage =

-Q/Why is a 1k resistor placed inline with the base leg of the transistor?